 Underwriting and Claims and IT Committee

-Chairman: Mr. Sanjay Vara

-Members: Mr. Mike Grash
+Chairman: Mr. Sanjay Vara Members: Mr. Mike Grasher

-Mr. Mike Vrban

-Mr. James Portelli

-Mr. Francis Colalucci
+Mr. Mike Vrban Mr. James Portelli Mr. Francis Colalucci

-This Committee exists to establish and review, on a regular basis, the insurance needs of the

-Group's clients and the adequacy of the policies in place, via relationships or otherwise, to ensure the terms and conditions of the Group's Underwriting Agreements with Third Party Administrators (TPAs) or intermediaries in the host jurisdictions are complied with.
+This Committee exists to establish and review, on a regular basis, the insurance needs of the Company's clients and the adequacy of the policies in place, via relationships or otherwise, to ensure the terms and conditions of the Company's Underwriting Agreements with Third Party Administrators (TPAs) or intermediaries in the host jurisdictions are complied with.
 The Committee is also responsible for ensuring that appropriate due diligence processes are conducted in relation to the quality, size and geographic scope of the claims handling services of the TPAs.
 Meetings of the Committee are held at least on a quarterly basis.

+Finance, Actuarial and Investment Committee

+Chairman: Mr. Mike Grasher Members: Mr. Sanjay Vara

-Finance, Actuarial and Investment CommitteeChairman:Mr. Mike GrasherMembers:Mr. Sanjay VaraMr.
-Mike VrbanMr.
-Kevin VellaMr.
-Francis Colalucci
+Mr. Mike Vrban Mr. Kevin Vella Mr. Francis Colalucci

-This Committee is responsible for the oversight of the service providers performing the finance, actuarial and investment management functions of the Group and ensuring they meet the expected standards of service in terms of their outsourcing agreements.
-The Committee is also responsible for the monitoring of the integrity of the financial statements of the Group and the appropriateness of the Group's internal data, systems and controls and compliance with legal and regulatory requirements relating to financial reporting, actuarial and investment management functions.
+This Committee is responsible for the oversight of the service providers performing the finance, actuarial and investment management functions of the Company and ensuring they meet the expected standards of service in terms of their outsourcing agreements.
+The Committee is also responsible for the monitoring of the integrity of the financial statements of the Company and the appropriateness of the Company's internal data, systems and controls and compliance with legal and regulatory requirements relating to financial reporting, actuarial and investment management functions.
 Meetings of the Committee are held at least on a quarterly basis.

 Risk Management and Compliance Committee

-Chairman: Mr. James Portelli

-Members: Mr. Mike Grasher
+Chairman: Mr. Francis Colalucci Members: Mr. Mike Grasher

-Mr. Mike Vrban
+Mr. Mike Vrban Mr. James Portelli

-Mr. Francis Colalucci

-This Committee is responsible for the oversight of the service providers performing the risk management and compliance functions of the Group and ensuring they meet the expected standards of service in terms of their outsourcing agreements.
-In performing its oversight role, the Committee shall ensure that it receives regular reports from the risk management and compliance functions of the Group at each Committee meeting.
+This Committee is responsible for the oversight of the service providers performing the risk management and compliance functions of the Company and ensuring they meet the expected standards of service in terms of their outsourcing agreements.
+In performing its oversight role, the Committee shall ensure that it receives regular reports from the risk management and compliance functions of the Company at each Committee meeting.
 Meetings of the Committee are held at least on a quarterly basis.

-Based on the nature, scale and complexity of the operations and in terms of Article 2(1) (f) of the Solvency II Directive 2003/71/ EC, the Group classifies as a small and medium-sized enterprise.
-The functions normally assigned to an audit committee are assumed by the Board of the Insurance Company.
-Mr. Mike Grasher, being the person on the Board Committee with the required accounting and auditing expertise is the Chairman of the Committee.
+In terms of Article 2(1) (f) of the Solvency II Directive 2003/71/ EC, the Company classifies as a small and medium-sized enterprise.
+The functions normally assigned to an audit committee are assumed by the Board.